William F. Galvin: 2022 election

 In January 2022, NAACP Boston president Tanisha Sullivan announced a campaign for Secretary of the Commonwealth.
 Galvin campaigned on his voting rights record, having implemented no-excuse mail-in voting during the COVID-19 pandemic, which became a permanent change.
 On the other hand, Sullivan claimed that he hadn't gone far enough to further voting rights.
 She claimed that mail-in voting should have been implemented before the pandemic, and emphasized that Massachusetts still did not have same-day voter registration.
 Galvin claimed that while he supports same-day registration, the legislature is responsible for implementing it.
 Sullivan won the endorsement of the state Democratic Party, as well as from multiple Boston city councillors and mayors.
 62% of Massachusetts Democratic Party Convention delegates voted to support her.
 During the campaign, Sullivan was more active, attending regular interviews and hosting rallies, while Galvin ran a quieter campaign.
 Galvin defeated Sullivan in the September 6 Democratic primary with 70% of the vote.
 In the general election, Galvin faced Republican Rayla Campbell, who opposed mail in voting.
 On November 8, Galvin won re-election with 68% of the vote.

+2026 election

+On February 4, 2026, Galvin announced he would be running for a ninth term, adding that he had "no intention of running in 2030."